-$$\frac{LTAS{31_12_2015} (7800 - ntd) + \sum^{ntd} Spreads_from_1_1_2016}{7800}$$ where ntd denotes the number of new trading days from 1 January 2016 onwards where data are available; $\sum^{ntd} Spreads_from_1_1_2016$ means the sum of the spreads during those new dates; $LTAS{31_12_2015}$ identifies the LTAS as of 31 December 2015; and it is assumed that a 30 years period is composed of 7800 trading days.
+$$\frac{LTAS{31\12\2015} (7800 - ntd) + \sum^{ntd} Spreads\from\1\1\2016}{7800}$$ where ntd denotes the number of new trading days from 1 January 2016 onwards where data are available; $\sum^{ntd} Spreads\from\1\1\2016$ means the sum of the spreads during those new dates; $LTAS{31\12\2015}$ identifies the LTAS as of 31 December 2015; and it is assumed that a 30 years period is composed of 7800 trading days.

-- 247. For the sake of transparency EIOPA will publish the long-term average spreads. - 248.
+- 248. For the sake of transparency EIOPA will publish the long-term average spreads. - 249.
 The calculations according to the methodology above show that for most of currencies, the markets of government bonds with more than 10 years duration have developed only from the first half of the last decade.
-As a consequence, the calculation of the LTAS for maturities higher than 10 years lacks of representativeness due to the reduced number of observations and to the fact that a major part of the observations refer to the current financial crisis. - 249.
+As a consequence, the calculation of the LTAS for maturities higher than 10 years lacks of representativeness due to the reduced number of observations and to the fact that a major part of the observations refer to the current financial crisis. - 250.
 In order to avoid this bias, the calculation of LTAS for government bonds is carried out from 1 to 10 year maturities.
 The LTAS resulting for maturity 10 years is applied for longer maturities.
 Even below 10 years, for a few currencies some maturities deliver non plausible results.
-The following table reflects the currencies with some maturity delivering non plausible LTAS.
+The following table reflects the currencies with some maturities delivering non plausible LTAS (empty cells).
 To derive the spreads for those maturities, linear interpolation of spreads using neighbor maturities is applied (see also subsection 10.C.3 where the same linear interpolation is used).

-Table 14.
-Disregarded maturities for the LTAS on government bonds calculation
+Table 14 - Disregarded maturities for the LTAS- calculation of government bonds